-To make sure you’re ready to pass your exam on the first try, take practice tests online.
+Take practice tests online to ensure you’re ready to pass your exam on the first try.
 Doing so will give you an early start and help familiarize you with how the test is formatted.
 You should also read directions carefully and get a head start by studying now instead of waiting until just before your scheduled appointment date.
-Finally, stay calm during all parts of the testing process; if you can manage stress levels throughout this time, then they’ll be easier for you in other aspects, too- like when you start driving.
+Finally, stay calm during all parts of the testing process; if you can manage stress levels throughout this time, they’ll be easier for you in other aspects, too- like when you start driving.

 Number 1 Auto Carriers Have CDL Certifications

 Number 1 Auto Transport is one of the nation’s best car transport service companies.
 For instance, every Number 1 Auto Transport carrier driver is vetted, has a clean driving record, and is licensed CDL.
 This is why we have one of the lowest damage records in the transport industry.
 So let Number 1 Auto Transport handle your next car shipping service needs.